Deltares/blueearth_cst/README.rst

 -------
 BlueEarth CST toolbox is based on several workflows developped using Snakemake_ .
 Three workflows are available:

- - Snakefile_model_creation: creates a Wflow model based on global data for the selected region and run and anlayse the model results for a historical period.
+ - **Snakefile_model_creation**: creates a Wflow model based on global data for the selected region and run and anlayse the model results for a historical period.
- - Snakefile_climate_projections: derives future climate statistics (expected temperature and precipitation change) for different RCPs and GCMs (from CMIP dataset).
+ - **Snakefile_climate_projections**: derives future climate statistics (expected temperature and precipitation change) for different RCPs and GCMs (from CMIP dataset).
- - Snakefile_climate_experiment: prepares futyre weather realizations and climate stress tests and run the realizations with the hydroloigcal model.
+ - **Snakefile_climate_experiment**: prepares futyre weather realizations and climate stress tests and run the realizations with the hydroloigcal model.

 To prepare these workflows, you can select the different options for your model region and climate scenario using a config file.
 An example is available in the folder config/snake_config_model_test.yml.